nicktehrany/website/website/content/notes/IN4331-Web-Scale_Data_Management/Info.md

 Studyguide: https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=55287

-The content is based on the lecture material and summarized by myself.
+The content is based on the lecture material/slides and summarized by myself.